Muscatine firefighter honored with Life Saving Award

-MUSCATINE – When Muscatine firefighter Mike Collins was invited to an afternoon ceremony, he had no idea he would be walking out with such any sort of honor.
+MUSCATINE — When Muscatine firefighter Mike Collins was invited to an afternoon ceremony, he had no idea he would walk out with an honor.

-Collins was presented Wednesday with the Life Saving Award.
-He had been nominated for this award by Battalion Chief Gary Ronzheimer, with Capt.
-Joe Timmsen and firefighter Chance Sutherland both adding in their own comments.
+Fire Chief Jerry Ewers gave Collins the Life Saving Award on Wednesday.
+He was nominated for the award by Battalion Chief Gary Ronzheimer, with Capt.
+Joe Timmsen and firefighter Chance Sutherland adding their comments.

-Although he acted without thinking about any kind of reward, getting recognized for these actions was a happy surprise.
+He acted without thinking about any kind of reward, but getting recognized was a happy surprise.

 “I’m extremely shocked,” Collins said.
 “It’s definitely an honor to have something like this, though I would never expect to have anything like it.”

-This award comes nearly four months after Collins’ actions.
-On April 8, the Muscatine Fire Department was called onto the scene of an early morning apartment fire at 620 Sycamore Street.
-When crews arrived, smoke was already coming out of two sides of the building with a fan burning in a second-story window.
+The award comes almost four months after Collins’ actions on April 8.
+The Muscatine Fire Department was called to the scene of an early-morning apartment fire at 620 Sycamore St. When crews arrived, smoke was coming out of two sides of the building with a fan burning in a second-story window.

-As the entry team began searching the upper floors of the building, Collins could hear a woman calling out for help.
-Collins then found the stairs that led to the third floor, and continued to call out to her as he used his thermal imaging camera to help him locate the trapped resident.
+As the entry team began searching the upper floors of the building, Collins heard a woman calling for help.
+Collins then found the stairs that led to the third floor and continued to call to her as he used his thermal-imaging camera to help locate the trapped resident.

-In the moment, Collins said his main thoughts going into the situation were the same priorities that everyone in his department has.
+In the moment, Collins said his main thoughts were the same priorities that everyone in his department has.

 “Our priority is life safety here.
 I could hear her, and I knew I had to help," he said.
 "That’s what we’re here for."

-Through heavy smoke and heat, which allowed him a mere six-to-eight inches of visibility, Collins continued on through the apartment without a charged line.
-He quickly found the resident and, with assistance from Capt.
-Timmsen, brought her safely downstairs and out of the building.
-The resident was then taken to Trinity Muscatine Hospital, where she was treated for carbon monoxide and cyanide poisoning.
+Through heavy smoke and heat, which allowed a mere 6-8 inches of visibility, Collins continued through the apartment without a charged line.
+He quickly found the resident and, with assistance from Timmsen, brought her safely downstairs and out of the building.
+The woman was then taken to UnityPoint Health-Trinity Muscatine, where she was treated for carbon monoxide and cyanide poisoning.

 “I just heard the voice and was able to locate her, and that’s how it all ended up,” Collins said.